 A Final Thought About Judgement

 Maybe, like me, you haven’t thought of bumper bowling in a very long time.
 It is kind of a weird comparison for the Christian walk, but it works.
 No matter what size ball we have been given, it’s up to us to use the bumpers to keep ourselves on the straight and narrow path and try to hit the pins that make a big difference for others and will reap rewards in heaven.
-Every single one of us will appear before the judgement seat of Christ.
+Every single one of us will appear before the judgment seat of Christ.
 We must all give an account, and we all want to hear those words, “Well done, thou good and faithful servant.”
 After all, pleasing Jesus is the very best prize we could win.